freedompraise/stylematch.fashion/ARCHITECTURE.md

 ## Core Architectural Principles
 1. **Context-Based State Management**
-   - Separate contexts for different domains (Vendor, Product, Order)
+   - **Separation of Concerns**: Dedicated contexts for distinct domains: `AuthContext` for authentication, `VendorContext` for vendor profile data, and `VendorDataProvider` for business data (products, orders).
-   - Clear separation of data fetching and UI components
+   - **Clear Data Flow**: UI components consume data from contexts, which in turn communicate with a dedicated service layer for external API calls.
-   - Centralized error handling and loading states
+   - **Centralized Logic**: Each context serves as a single source of truth for its domain, centralizing state management logic and reducing component complexity.

 2. **Type Safety**
    - Strict TypeScript implementation